josh-hensley/readme-generator-challenge/README.md

 ## <a name="tests"></a>Tests

-If you want to quickly generate a scaffolding to fill in in another editor like notepad++ or vs code, run the app and spam the enter key until you have a README.md file.
+If you want to quickly generate a scaffolding to fill in in another editor like notepad++ or vs code, run the app and spam the enter key until you have a README.md file in your generated folder.
 It will be filled with default answers.

 ## <a name="questions"></a>Questions